 Every year during the Christmas time, one of the general debates among movie buffs is about the 1988-released action thriller ‘Die Hard’.
 People are divided in their opinions about the film being a Christmas movie.

-While the storyline of the film starts on the Christmas Eve and with several references in terms of Christmas songs and party, many still think this is simply an action movie and should not be considered a Christmas film.
+While the storyline of the film starts on Christmas Eve and with several references in terms of Christmas songs and parties, many still think this is simply an action movie and should not be considered a Christmas film.